CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_api.md

 ```
 Now from the code above:

-1. The import of the packages, in this case I'm importing from the google library, this will  make easy the interaction with the google API.
+1. The import of the packages, in this case, I'm importing from the google library.
+It will make easy the interaction with the google API.
-2. `SCOPES` this is the limitation on the actions, in this case it is limited to `readonly`.
+2. `SCOPES` It is the limitation on the actions.
+For this case, it is limited to `readonly`.
 3. `SAMPLE_SPREADSHEET_ID` and `SAMPLE_RANGE_NAME` these are the ID for the spreadsheet and the range where I'm going to work in.
 4. Inside the main function will be a section where I will consult the file `credentials.json` this is the file I download from the dashboard in the OAuth 2.0 client ID section.